Hacker News

 The disparity between value generated and money extracted is the core injustice that the open letter glosses over with casual semantics and that the article seeks to understand and expose by being unconventionally precise.

-5 hours ago by skybrian
+4 years ago by skybrian

 It’s a bit easier to see the value of trade when there is some schlepping involved.
 Buying fish off the boat and selling it in the grocery store provides a useful service for the people shopping at the grocery store, since they don’t have to go to the docks.
 Reversing that would be nonsensical and destroy value; nobody needs more fish at the dock.